Return to the home page.

 Cyberlaw: governance within global networks

-· Paul Edward Geller, From Patchwork to Network: Strategies for International Intellectual Property in Flux, Duke Journal of International & Comparative Law, vol. 9 (1998), p.
-69, and Vanderbilt Journal of Transnational Law, vol. 31 (1998), p.
-553
+· Paul Edward Geller, From Patchwork to Network: Strategies for International Intellectual Property in Flux, Duke Journal of Comparative & International Law, vol. 9 (1998), p.
+69